War novel: World War I

 The 1920s saw the so-called "war book boom," during which many men who had fought during the war were finally ready to write openly and critically about their war experiences.
 In 1929, Erich Maria Remarque's Im Westen nichts Neues (All Quiet on the Western Front) was a massive, worldwide bestseller, not least for its brutally realistic account of the horrors of trench warfare from the perspective of a German infantryman.
 Less well known but equally shocking in its account of the horrors of trench warfare is the earlier Stratis Myrivilis' Greek novel Life in the Tomb, which was first published in serialised form in the weekly newspaper Kambana (April 1923 – January 1924), and then in revised and much expanded form in 1930.
-Also significant were Arnold Zweig's Der Streit um den Sergeanten Grischa (1927) (The Case of Sergeant Grischa), Ernest Hemingway's A Farewell to Arms (1929), Richard Aldington's Death of a Hero (1929), Charles Yale Harrison's Generals Die in Bed (1930), William March's Company K (1933), and Humphrey Cobb's Paths of Glory (1935).
+Also significant were Emilio Lussu's Sardinian Brigade (1938), Curzio Malaparte's Viva Caporetto!/La leggenda dei santi maledetti (1920), Arnold Zweig's Der Streit um den Sergeanten Grischa (1927) (The Case of Sergeant Grischa), Ernest Hemingway's A Farewell to Arms (1929), Richard Aldington's Death of a Hero (1929), Charles Yale Harrison's Generals Die in Bed (1930), William March's Company K (1933), and Humphrey Cobb's Paths of Glory (1935).